dropbox/pynsot/docs/python_api.rst

 +---------------+-------------------------------------------------------------+

 Set queries are the way to filter based an attributes and their values.
-The syntax is typical set query syntax and is lightly discussed here:
+The syntax is typical set query syntax and is lightly discussed in :ref:`set_queries`.
-:ref:`set_query_ref`

 The query itself is passed as a query param to the ``/query/`` endpoint and can contain regular expressions by suffixing the attribute name, as shown below: